paul-rogers/druid/docker-tests/README.md

 The Druid test image adds the following to the base image:

+* A Debian base image with the target JDK installed.
 * Druid in `/usr/local/druid`
 * Druid-related environment variables in `/etc/profile.d/druid-env.sh`
 * Test data (TBD)